PaulStoffregen/teensy41_extram/README.md

 PSRAM chips added to Teensy 4.1 are now officially supported by the Teensy core library.
 They are automatically detected at startup.
 Simply create variables with EXTMEM or call extmem_malloc() to use PSRAM.
+No additional library is needed.

 https://www.pjrc.com/store/psram.html

-Flash memory added to Teensy 4.1 is supported by the LittleFS library, which come installed with Teensyduino.
+Flash memory added to Teensy 4.1 is supported by the LittleFS library, which comes installed with Teensyduino.

 https://github.com/PaulStoffregen/LittleFS